ishaan-awasthi/COOK/README.md

 <p> </p>
 <h1>Computation</h1>
-COOK has built-in functionality for basic arithmetic You can perform on operations on two variables together, or one variable and then one integer.
+COOK has built-in functionality for basic arithmetic.
+You can perform on operations on two variables together, or one variable and then one integer.
 The keys and references for each operation differs slightly; the semi-stripped syntax is as listed below:

 <h2>Addition</h2>